joacod/go-get-started/README.md

 From the terminal: `go run playground --help`

 ### Run it
-From the terminal: `go run playground --artist Beatles --song Blackbird`
+From the terminal: `go run playground --artist Beatles --song "Come Together"`

 ### Build it
 From the terminal: `go build playground`